microsoft/vscode-wiki/Roadmap.md

 * :runner: Make VS Code an outstandingly accessible developer tool.
 We'll work with our community to get input and guidance, and we need you to keep us honest.
 * :runner: Keep start-up times within a predictable and suitable range for users across all platforms and improve the overall performance for large workspace:
   * Load less code on start-up and investigate improving the workbench restoration time by expanding on the [rapid render](https://code.visualstudio.com/updates/v1_26#_rapid-render) approach.
-  * :runner: Implement a new tree widget that scales better and adopt it across the workbench (explorer, search, settings, outline, debugger).
+  * :runner: Implement a new tree widget that scales better and adopt it across the workbench (explorer, search, settings, outline, debugger, comments, quick pick).
 * Improve serviceability
-  * :runner: Make it easy to identify extensions that negatively impact the overall performance of VS Code.
+  * [x] Make it easy to identify extensions that negatively impact the overall performance of VS Code.

 ## Workbench